Adrianzatreanu/coala/docs/Users/Tutorials/Tutorial.rst

 ::

-    coala --bears=SpaceConsistencyBear --show-bears
+    coala - -bears = SpaceConsistencyBear - -show-bears

-This will display a large amount of information regarding the bears that have been specified (in the ``.coafile`` of in the CLI arguments).
+This will display a large amount of information regarding the bears that have been specified(in the ``.coafile`` of in the CLI arguments).
 It
 shows:

 -  A description of what the bear does
 -  The sections which uses it
--  The settings it uses (optional and required)
+-  The settings it uses(optional and required)

 Integrating coala into Your Project
 -----------------------------------